 This procedure is standard, although solution strength and immersion time vary according to parylene type (C, D, N, etc.) and coating thickness.
 Only THF provides a reliable chemical basis for removing parylene coatings from assembly substrates below the melting point; other options are highly specialized and seldom applied.

 Chemically inert, the parylenes are exceptionally resistance to solvents at room temperature, a property that is maintained up to 150° C. Therefore, they remain relatively unaffected by solvents’ presence or potential impact.
 In contrast, solvents can delaminate, erode or otherwise destroy the effectiveness of liquid coatings.
 Parylenes also provide effective barriers to other corrosive agents.

 Parylene solvent-resistance contributes to the formation of truly conformal substrate coatings that sustain assembly protection and performance for the duration of its expected operational life.
-Diamond’s focus on maintenance of highest quality production standards assures reliable delivery of client expectations.
+Diamond-MT’s focus on maintenance of highest quality production standards assures reliable delivery of client expectations.